Welcome To CrossTrees on Waiheke Island

 We recommend that guests have their own transport as there is so much to see and do.
 Car ferry Sealink departs from Half Moon Bay.
-Explore and Fullers depart from Downtown Auckland Ferry Building (passengers only).
+Fullers departs from Downtown Auckland Ferry Building (passengers only).
 If you arrive as a foot passenger you may want to hire a car.
 Once you have made your travel arrangements we can provide driving directions from the wharf.
 If you have it's easy to get around once you know how.

 Make your Reservation